Introduction to RCU

 Introducing technology into the Linux kernel: a case study

-in ACM SIGOPS Operating System Review, with Jon Walpole.
+in ACM SIGOPS Operating System Review, with Jon Walpole

 - May 2008